jocelynjoel/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-task 5 lists all local variables and environment variables, and functions. task 6 creates a new local variable. task 7 creates a new global variable.
+task 5 lists all local variables and environment variables, and functions. task 6 creates a new local variable. task 7 creates a new global variable. task 8 prints the result of the addition of 128 with the value stored in the environment variable TRUEKNOWLEDGE, followed by a new line.